-Charcoal has been touted for years for its many benefits—for anything from the hair, the skin the teeth—and now beauty brands are taking note.
+Charcoal has been touted for years for its many benefits.
+For anything from hair, skin and teeth, now beauty brands are taking note.
 Just this month Mac Cosmetics announced its launch of three charcoal infused products in their new ‘Mineralize Total Detox’ line in their Spring 2018 collection.

 It features the Mineralize Volcanic Ash Exfoliator, Mineralize Reset & Revive Charcoal Mask and a Mineralize Charged Water Charcoal Spray.
 The products promise to get rid of toxins, deep cleanse, purify pores, and replenish lost moisture.
 This is great for the skin, especially after months of cold weather.
 The line is available in early January, allowing us all to sample the beauty trend celebrities are already on board with.
 Curious about charcoal and its benefits?
 We were too.
 Here’s what we discovered earlier this year when we took a look at this rather unusual beauty secret.